quintel/documentation/docs/main/co2-emission-factors.md

 * Imported liquid hydrogen
 * Imported liquid organic hydrogen carrier (LOHC)

 Go to the [Dataset Manager](https://data.energytransitionmodel.com/) to consult the region-specific emission factors for these imported carriers.
 The emission factors of imported hydrogen carriers, ammonia and heat can be changed in the [Emission factors](https://energytransitionmodel.com/scenario/emissions/emission_factors/co2-emissions-of-imported-heat) section of the ETM.
+For electricity, the emission factor can be adjusted in the [Import/Export](https://energytransitionmodel.com/scenario/flexibility/electricity_import_export/electricity-interconnectors) section of the ETM.